Call us for a free quote at 800-937-8398

 This method of DIY wasp nest removal puts you in close proximity to the hive, which is often enough to aggravate them to trigger an attack.
 Trying to remove a wasp nest using a baseball bat can often result in you being stung before the task has started.

 The best way to remove a wasp nest is contacting a pest control professional.
-It may seem like an easy job, but a pest control expert is professionally trained to handle and remove wasp nests in a safe and efficient manner, and here's why:
+A pest control expert is professionally, but a pest control expert is professionally trained to handle and remove wasp nests in a safe and efficient manner, and here's why:

 If possible, it’s a good idea to have a full can of pest control product handy to spray on the nest before removing it.